All undergraduate students at Michigan State are required to have a laptop computer that can connect to the Internet.

-The MSU Computer Store sells computer hardware and software to MSU students, faculty, and staff at educationally discounted prices.
+The MSU Technology Store sells computer hardware and software to MSU students, faculty, and staff at educationally discounted prices.
 Popular software is available in some cases for less than half the retail price.

 The Computer Store is located in room 110 of the Computer Center Building at 450 Auditorium Road, East Lansing, Michigan 48824.
 The Computer Center is next to the Administration Building.
 Purchases can also be made online.

-If you think you have a virus, you can take your computer to the MSU Computer Store – Help and Repair in room 120 of the Computer Center.
+If you think you have a virus, you can take your computer to the MSU Technology Store in room 110 of the Computer Center.

-Note: Students do not need to buy their computers at the MSU Computer Store.
+Note: Students do not need to buy their computers at the MSU Tech Store.

 Limitations of other devices

 MSU doesn’t recommend students use tablets, mobile phones, or netbooks as their primary computing device, though these devices may help supplement their computing needs.

 The reasons for this are: